kratisto/docs/pages/network/bgp_service/bgp_service_config/guide.en-gb.md

 sudo apt update && sudo apt install frr frr-pythontools
 ```

-## Step 2: Configure FRR
+#### Step 2: Configure FRR

+> [!primary]
+>
-***All of the following parameters should be present in the /etc/frr/frr.conf configuration file of the hosts.***
+> All of the following parameters should be present in the `/etc/frr/frr.conf` configuration file of the hosts.

-#### Prefix list and Route Map Configuration
+##### Prefix list and Route Map Configuration

+> [!primary]
+>
-***The configuration below is a suggested setup to prevent any unexpected announcement between BGP peers.***
+> The configuration below is a suggested setup to prevent any unexpected announcement between BGP peers.

-In the following example :
+In the following example:

-- Hosts only accept default routes from OVHcloud Edges;
+- Hosts only accept default routes from OVHcloud Edges.
 - Hosts advertise customer's prefixes to OVHcloud Edges.

-Related prefix lists and route maps to filter routes :
+Related prefix lists and route maps to filter routes:

 ```bash
 ip prefix-list PL_DEFAULT_ROUTE_V4 seq 10 permit 0.0.0.0/0